apodgorny/wordwield/wordwield/docs/wordwield_2025_12.md

 - Define behavior as `Agent`/`Operator` subclasses; register via project `operators/`.
 - Use Streams + Gulps to sequence dialogue/events.
 - Use `ww.ask` with ResponseSchemas to keep LLM outputs structured.
-- Run in-process for simplicity; add a server only when you need a boundary or long-lived heavy resources.
+- Run in-process for simplicity; add your own server only when you need a boundary or long-lived heavy resources.

 ## Little Pieces of Brilliance
 - **Registry-first boot**: `ww.init` wires all registries (config/operators/schemas/models/expertise) up front, then auto-discovers classes by base type.
 Drop a new agent file into `operators/` and it’s instantly addressable as `ww.operators.<ns>.<Class>`.